slcs-jsc/jurassic/projects/validation/analysis/REPORT.md

 JURASSIC.
 Limb errors are relative radiance errors.
 Nadir and zenith errors are absolute brightness temperature errors.
 All limb channels are included;
 only an exactly zero RFM radiance would have an undefined relative error.

+## Lookup-table applicability

+The external netCDF files store pressure, temperature, absorber-column, and filter grids inside each packed gas/channel variable; they do not expose one global validity range as netCDF metadata.
+Representative active variables in the table set used here have a pressure grid of 0.0103181–1017 hPa.
+The stored atmosphere spans 0.00184003–1017 hPa; its ten levels from 81 to 90 km fall below that grid and require pressure extrapolation when sampled.
+Temperatures in the stored atmosphere are inside the pressure-dependent temperature grid of the representative CO2 table checked at 1500 cm⁻¹.
+This is a targeted check, not proof of every gas/channel grid.

+Absorber-column grids differ by gas, channel, pressure, and temperature and cannot be summarized by one supported interval.
+JURASSIC interpolates pressure logarithmically and temperature linearly; the boundary grid pairs are used for extrapolation.
+Below the tabulated column range emissivity is scaled linearly, and above it an exponential continuation approaches unity.
+The runner verifies that all 36 files exist and that every requested CO2 and H2O channel is present.
+A missing individual gas/channel table is warned about and contributes no absorption for that gas.
+Accuracy near or outside any table boundary must therefore be established for the intended atmosphere and table set; it does not follow from this validation.

 ## Interpretation of the approximation errors